Polsinelli Transactional Law Center

 Since offering its first course in 2016, the Polsinelli Transactional Law Center has expanded its offerings to provide students with hands-on experience in transactional law.

-Veteran attorneys join KU Law professors to teach two skills simulation courses: Due Diligence in Business Transactions and Deals.
+Veteran attorneys join KU Law professors to teach a variety of transactional skills simulation courses.
 The Center also supports students competing in national transactional law competitions.

 The Due Diligence in Business Transactions workshop exposes students to the due diligence process that is critical to every business transaction.
 The experiential course teaches students why due diligence matters and how to properly conduct due diligence review in a simulated acquisition, using hands-on document review and insights from Polsinelli attorneys.
 The course puts students in the shoes of junior associates working on a deal and gives them a chance to develop practical and professional skills.